algae-elbaum/scrawl_language/README.md

 #Scrawl

 Scrawl is a language being made by Kyle Seipp and Henry Elbaum.
+(Now on potentially infinite hiatus).
+It vaguely follows *Modern Compiler Implementation in ML* by Andrew Appel.

-More details to come
+At its current state, it can compile all planned features into an intermediate 'pseudo-assembly' language.
+An interpreter is implemented for that language, but lacks some features like function calls.

-Current status: Lexing works, parsing is getting there.
+If we every decide to complete this, the next steps would be to complete the interpreter and then work on translating the intermediate language into either x86 or llvm.
+In the first case we would want to focus a lot on optimizations, and in the second case my impression is that llvm largely takes care of that for us.
+Learning about optimizations ourselves seems more interesting.
+Another important thing to do would be to complete the documentation.

 Dependencies:
   - ocamlbuild